shuklabhisekh/Clone-of-Mailchimp/README.md

 Send a campaign to your entire list, or target people based on available list data such as geolocation or their open/click history.

 ### Import  Subscribers :
-User can manually upload a copy & paste contacts from an .xls file and can add subscriber.
+User can manually upload a copy & paste contacts and can add them in their subscriber list.

 <!-- ## Glimps Of my project